LudwigThePig/airbnb-reviews/Guides/awsGuide.md

 # Services

-For the sake of time and space complexity, we are going to assume that you have read The prior sections.
-At present, this guide does not take load balancers into account.
-Upon introducing a load balancer, some aspects of this setup may become incongruent or obsolete.
-As such, this section is marked as 🚨**experimental**🚨
+For the sake of time and space complexity, we are going to assume that you have read the prior sections.
+In this section we will talk about how to deploy one instance of a service.
+We will refer to this guide as an abstraction later on when we talk about our load balancer.

-Nevertheless, this is a guide will get your feet wet and hopefully we will touch upon some load balancer stuff.

 ## Creating and configuring your EC2 instance